Anas-Bdev/Namaa-Backend/README.md

 Instead of building a simple CRUD application, the goal was to design a **production-style backend system** that reflects real software engineering practices used in modern companies.

-The focus was not only on implementing features, but on building a **clean, maintainable, and scalable architecture** that can grow into a full production system.
+The focus was not only on implementing features, but on building a **clean, maintainable, and scalable architecture** that can evolve into a complete production system.

 ---